Kotrotsos/sublime-cssedit-groups/README.md

 sublime-cssedit-groups
 ======================

-Sublime Text plugin to make ST users like CSS Edit users a bit more.
+Sublime Text plugin to make ST users work together with CSS Edit users.

 Because i'm somewhat lazy, I didn't go through the process of adding this to the package repository.
-Just create a new folder inside your /packages folder, and copy the file into that folder.
+Use package control, or create a new folder inside your /packages folder, and copy the file into that folder.

 add